ericlenio/escreen/README.md

     set MYBASHPREFS_PASSWORD 2sCuk5iVuRXrGmmUjLfwFj8fZSsoldML

-You need not memorize this password, nor is it particularly a problem if you lose it.
+You need be too concerned about this password, nor is it particularly a problem if you lose it.
+Worst case is you make a new password and all cached files will have to be re-cached (which will happen automatically).
 Still, keep the file secured: `chmod 600 $HOME/.expect-ssh/config`.

 **Step 3: ssh to a remote system.** Run the following to start a new ssh session: